The Rugby Championship: Foundation

-Tri Nations

-Former logo of the Tri Nations Series.
+Tri Nations Series

 The opening tournament of 1996 was dominated by the All Blacks who stormed to victory undefeated, leaving the Springboks and the Wallabies with just one win each — against each other.
 The opening exchange was between New Zealand and Australia, New Zealand winning by over 40 points and, although they won all four of their games, the later matches were a lot closer in their scorelines.
 The launch of the Tri Nations was considered a huge success.

 A similar story unfolded the following year, 1997.
 The All Blacks maintained their dominance over the new competition and again went undefeated.
 Australia and South Africa found themselves in similar position again with just one win each.
 The 1998 series was something of a turnaround for all nations with South Africa winning the tournament and Australia finishing second.
 Two-time winner New Zealand finished at the bottom with no wins.
 In the following tournament in 1999 New Zealand again became Tri Nations champions and defending champions South Africa fell to the bottom.

 Australia, the World Champions at the time, won their first Tri Nations championship in 2000.
 That tournament is also notable for Australia's opening match against New Zealand at Stadium Australia where 109,874 spectators attended.
 Jonah Lomu scored a try in injury time to grab the win for the All Blacks.
 The game was hailed as one of the greatest ever, and the end competition thought by some to be the best Tri Nations ever at the time.